IAmJonoBo/n00plicate/CONTRIBUTING.md

-# Contributing to Mimic 2.0
+# Contributing to n00plicate 2.0

-Thanks for helping shape the next generation of Mimic.
+Thanks for helping shape the next generation of n00plicate.
 The 2.0 rewrite is underway and every contribution should move us closer to the architecture described in [`docs/IMPLEMENTATION_PLAN_2.0.md`](docs/IMPLEMENTATION_PLAN_2.0.md).